 4. Transfers of your personal data

-In the case of transfers of your personal data outside of the EU (or the UK to the extent the UK is no longer part of the EU), where the transfers are not to countries that provide an adequate level of protection, we will put in place appropriate safeguards to cover transfers of your personal data which may include, for example, signing standard contractual clauses/data protection clauses adopted by theEuropean Commission.
-Please click here for a link to the standard contractual/data protection clauses.
+In the case of transfers of your personal data outside of the EEA or UK where the transfers are not to countries that provide an adequate level of protection, we will put in place appropriate safeguards to cover transfers of your personal data which may include, for example, incorporating the International Data Transfer Agreement and Addendum into our data processing agreements.

 5. Cookies